Conjunction for Class 4

 • What Do You Mean by Conjunctions?

-Conjunctions are words that connect or join various sections of a phrase.
-They assist us in combining words, phrases, or clauses to form longer, more interesting sentences.
+Conjunctions refer to words that unite different parts of a phrase.
+They help us put words, phrases, or clauses together to create longer, more engaging sentences.
 Conjunctions serve as the adhesive that ties our sentences together.
 "FANBOYS" is a helpful acronym to remember the most common coordinating conjunctions in English which are: For, and, nor, but, or, yet and so.

 For a better understanding, let’s look into some examples: